NHACP-IF/NHACP-specification/nhacp-specification.md

 supports the new protocol, it will respond with an PROTOCOL-STARTED response (see below) and then wait for further messages in the new framing format.

+## Protocol versioning

+The PROTOCOL-STARTED response contains a protocol version field.
+The initial version of that field was undefined and 0 by convention.
+This document describes version **0.1** of the protocol.
+This section describes the changes between protocol revisions.
+New revisions are bacakward-compatible with previous clients, to the extent possible; any possible compatibility issues are called out explicitly here.

+* Version 0.1
+    * Defined the protocol versioning convention.
+    * Defined the initial set of error codes.
+* Version 0.0 - Initial version

 ## Request messages